Mission

 2015

-John Bruno, a behavioral neuroscientist, becomes department chair.
+John Bruno, a behavioral neuroscientist, becomes chair of the department.

 2018